3 Reasons to Use FamilySearch

 As budding genealogists attempt to use FamilySearch Family Tree, they quickly face the learning curve that’s not as easy as other online offerings.
 Learning to add reason statements when making a change, attaching a source, merging people, or deleting a relationship can be overwhelming.
 But anything worth doing, it’s worth doing well.

-With FamilySearch Family Tree, three reasons to use the program out-weight the learning curve associated with mastering the mechanics of the program.
+With FamilySearch Family Tree, three reasons to use the program out-weight the learning curve associated with mastering the program's mechanics.

 1. Public Trees and Public Sources

-The sadness occurs when the ex-wife wouldn’t share the sources she accumulated for the tree branches for which she no longer cared.
+The sadness occurs when the ex-wife wouldn’t share the sources she accumulated for the tree branches she no longer cared about.
 Her research would have helped my friend, but the private tree owner didn’t want to be bothered.
 Perhaps the tree owner had painful memories open up when the ex-husband’s family contacted her, and we all want to give her a big hug.

-However, on FamilySearch, her research would have been in the public space, my friend could climb the ex-husband’s family tree and see the accumulated sources.
+However, on FamilySearch, her research would have been in the public space.
+That way, my friend could climb the ex-husband’s family tree and see the accumulated sources.